NFL Pickem: How To Make Smart Selections Every Week

 - Risk Management: Since cash games provide a higher probability of winning, they are suitable for DFS players who prioritize bankroll stability over volatility.
 The goal in cash games is to avoid risky, low-floor players and instead opt for safe, predictable choices that ensure a steady point flow.
 Conversely, GPP tournaments require a higher risk tolerance because payouts are heavily weighted toward the top 10% of the field.
 DFS players must be willing to embrace variance, meaning taking calculated risks on under-the-radar players or high-upside selections.
 While these contests offer the potential for life-changing payouts, they can also lead to longer stretches without winning.

 - Contest Payout Structures: The way prizes are distributed differs significantly between cash games and GPP tournaments, affecting overall strategy.
 Cash games, such as 50/50s and head-to-heads, typically pay out the top 50% of entrants with an even split, meaning each winning lineup doubles its entry fee (minus site rake).
 This structure rewards steady performance rather than high-risk selections.
 GPPs, on the other hand, distribute payouts to only the top 10-20% of participants, with the majority of the prize pool allocated to top finishers.
 The first-place payout can be exponentially larger than the buy-in, making GPPs enticing for those seeking large windfalls.
-However, the steep payout curve means that most entries will end up with zero returns.
+However, the steep payout curve means that most entries will yield zero returns.

 - Lineup Construction Strategy: Optimizing lineup construction is another critical distinction between cash games and GPPs.
 In cash games, ownership percentages matter less, as the goal is to build a safe, high-floor lineup that will consistently score above the field’s median.
 This means stacking high-usage, proven performers across multiple positions to maximize point security.
 GPP tournaments require a different mindset, as differentiation from the field is key.
 Since many DFS players will flock toward popular, high-projected options, contrarian plays can provide a competitive edge.
 Strategies such as stacking teammates, selecting low-ownership players, or fading the most popular picks can help increase the likelihood of a unique lineup reaching the top payout tiers.